/ astro-integrations / How to Integrate Google Analytics with Astro: Complete Guide

 GA4 blocked by ad blockers: Many users run ad blockers that prevent GA4 from loading.
 Consider a server-side analytics solution like Plausible or Umami as a supplement if you need more accurate numbers.
 GA4 data should be treated as a sample rather than an exact count.

-Core Web Vitals impact: Without Partytown, the GA4 script adds roughly 28KB of JavaScript.
+Core Web Vitals impact: Without Partytown, the GA4 gtag.js script is heavy, on the order of 135KB gzipped over the wire per Plausible's measurement, and it runs on the main thread.
 If your Lighthouse scores drop after adding analytics, enable Partytown or load the script with a setTimeout to defer it after page interaction.

 Conclusion

-Google Analytics 4 integrates cleanly with Astro through a simple script tag in your base layout.
-Use Partytown for better performance, handle View Transitions with the astro:page-load event, and implement consent mode for privacy compliance.
+Google Analytics 4 integrates cleanly with Astro through a simple gtag.js script tag in your base layout.
+Use the official Partytown integration for better performance, handle client-side routing with the astro:page-load event and the <ClientRouter /> component, and implement Consent Mode for privacy compliance.
 For most Astro sites, the environment variable approach with the basic script tag provides everything you need.
 Start with the Realtime report to verify your setup before diving into the full analytics dashboard.